thesocialcontract/Aji/README.md

 ## To Install
 Clone in the directory of your choice.
 Install pipenv:
-> pip install pipenv
+`pip install pipenv`

 Optional: Activate a virtual environment to isolate dependencies from your system.
 Navigate to the top level and run:
-> pipenv shell
+`pipenv shell`

 Navigate to the top level and run:
-> pipenv install -r requirements.txt
+`pipenv install -r requirements.txt`

 [Article](https://docs.python-guide.org/dev/virtualenvs/) used for reference.

 ## To Run
-> pipenv run src/aji/aji.py
+`pipenv run src/aji/aji.py`

 ## To Test
-In top level directory, run:
+In top level directory, run
-> python -m unittest discover -s tests
+`python -m unittest discover -s tests`

 ## Go Rules
 The rules of Go are simple.
 Formalizing them is less so.
 For the sake of implementation, Aji will use the *[Computer Olympiad](https://en.wikipedia.org/wiki/Computer_Olympiad)* Ruleset.
 A soft goal is to build to an interface that permits easily choosing between other rulesets and scoring methods.